Oreocereus

 Oreocereus is a genus of cacti (family Cactaceae), known only from high altitudes of the Andes.

-Its name means "mountain cereus", formed from the Greek prefix oreo- (ὀρεο-, mountain) and the New Latin cereus, meaning wax or torch.
+Its name means "mountain cereus", formed from the Greek prefix oreo- (ὀρεο-, mountain) and the Neo-Latin cereus, meaning wax or torch.

+Description

+The species of the genus Oreocereus grow shrubby, branching only sparsely from the base and reach heights of growth of 2 to 3 meters.
+Trunks are rarely formed.
+The erect, pendulous or rarely extended cylindrical shoots are notched or warty between the ribs.
+The areoles often have long white hairs and dense spines.
 As they are covered with woolly white fuzz (modified spines), a few species in this genus are sometimes known as the old-man cactus, a generic name that also refers to Cephalocereus senilis or Espostoa lanata.
 More rarely, the old man of the mountain is also used for some species.

+The tubular to funnel-shaped, more or less radially symmetrical, orange to red to violet flowers arise near the shoot tip, or sometimes from the terminal cephalium, and open during the day.
+The flower-tube is straight to slightly curved and sometimes laterally compressed.
+The numerous areoles on the pericarpel and the flower tube are hairy.
+The spherical to oblong fruits contain broadly oval, dull or shiny black seeds.

 Species

-Synonymy

-The following genera have been included in this genus: